 We’ve been touched to hear stories of healthcare and assisted living communities that have been forced to close their doors to visitors as a safety measure.
 The staff at these communities have since doubled their efforts to provide cheer, comfort, and entertainment to their residents, even as they work overtime to do whatever is necessary to keep these residents safe.
 What further impresses us is how the public has also responded to these situations.
 Our social media feeds have been graced by stories of people and businesses coming together to meet the shortage of supplies such as N95 masks.
 Many are having to improvise and use handmade materials to get by.
-Tabitha has received an outpour of support from various groups and famlies.
+Tabitha has received an outpour of support from various groups and families.
 They shared photos of Betsy Strain, the wife of Tabitha Board Member Bill Strain, sewing nursing gowns for healthcare workers.
 Many others have since put their sewing skills to use to provide the nonprofit with masks and gowns.
 Even though closed for business, Sue’s Nails & Spa generously sewed and donated 220 fabric face masks for use at Tabitha.
 In addition, Super Saver Foods donated 800+ paper bags for Tabitha’s home health and hospice team to transport their face masks, gowns, and supplies.
 Lowe’s Home Improvement also donated containers and lids to Tabitha to help keep Personal Protective Equipment (PPE) safe.
 The amazing staff at Tabitha is grateful as they work tirelessly to guard seniors—wherever they call home—against the coronavirus.

 We are encouraged to see friends and families socializing with their senior loved ones in unique ways.

-Bridge to Better Living is doing all possible to help during the COVID-19 crisis as well.
+Bridge to Better Living is doing all possible to help during the COVID-19 pandemic crisis as well.
 Transition Consultants Jolee Urbanovsky and Margaret Burnham have been delivering Tabitha Meals on Wheels to seniors across the community.
 Access to proper nutrition is often one of the last factors allowing seniors and those with disabilities to remain safely at home.
 Much care is being taken to continue this service while adhering to health and safety guidelines.
 The Bridge to Better Living staff has also participated in a series of other community services such as making face masks, donating blood, and contacting seniors who are isolated.

-Days are surely appearing longer for residents in senior living communities as normal activies have been suspended and visitors are not allowed.
+Days are surely appearing longer for residents in senior living communities as normal activities have been suspended and visitors are not allowed.
 While staying physically safe, we also have to be aware of the negative mental effects of social distancing.
 We are encouraged to see friends and families socializing with their senior loved ones in unique ways.
 Our timelines are filled with photos of friends and family members lined up outside of senior communities holding signs expressing their love while seniors press their faces to the glass inside—“window visits” they call them—then blow kisses and wipe away tears.

 Care Consultants for the Aging shared five tips on their Facebook page on how to help a lonely, elderly loved one, encouraging people to reach out to seniors even as we’re all keeping our distance to stay safe: